The Hong Kong University of Science and Technology

 The Undergraduate Research Opportunities Program (UROP) provides undergraduate students a chance to work closely with faculty members, on a one-on-one basis, on research projects and other scholarly activities.

-Since 2004, more than 2,300 undergraduate students have participated in UROP.
+Since 2005, thousands of undergraduate students have participated in UROP.
 Armed with strong research experiences, many of them were admitted into PhD Programs by the world's leading universities with full scholarship.

 - Learn, Serve, Lead

 HKUST is dedicated to nurturing our students as responsible global citizens and future leaders.
 Students are encouraged to participate in community services to expend their civic awareness and motivate them to serve.
 The leadership training aims to enhance students’ sense of responsibility.

 We offer HKUST Connect, REDbird Program, HKUST Service Learning Day, and many more “Serve and Learn” opportunities.

 HKUST Connect is a community engagement initiative to raise civic awareness and develop sustainable connections with the wider community to deepen students’ learning and promote a benevolent world.